 Pipeline markers are located along our pipeline right of way to help identify the approximate location of our pipeline.
-MPLX pipeline markers list the commodity transported and our 24-hour telephone number where a person monitoring our pipeline can be reached at any time (800-725-1514) or (866) 283-7676.
+MPLX pipeline markers list the commodity transported and our 24-hour telephone number where a person monitoring our pipeline can be reached at any time.

-If you know of a damaged or missing pipeline marker, or have seen someone damaging or vandalizing our markers, please report it to MPLX.
+If you know of a damaged pipeline marker, or have seen someone damaging or vandalizing our markers, please report it to MPLX.
 It's against the law for any person to willfully and knowingly deface, damage, remove, or destroy any pipeline sign or right of way marker.